contagon/handbook/handbook/33-records-and-reports.md

 * Record ordinance information.
 * Move records of members who move into or out of the ward.
 * Create records for new members and new children of member parents.
 * Record a member’s death.
-(A member’s death must be recorded before temple ordinances can be performed on his or her behalf.
-See [28.1](28.md#281-general-guidelines-for-performing-proxy-ordinances).)
 * Record marriage and household information.

 The bishop or stake president ensures that a membership record is in the appropriate ward before a member is interviewed to receive: